How It Works: Two-Step Analysis

 Deal Explanation tab: Plain-English walkthrough of every number with the actual math shown β intended for a new wholesaler to understand why the offer is what it is.
 Also flags any inputs near a threshold (ROI within 3 points of floor, comp spread near warning, fee near ceiling, stress net within $10k of break-even, etc.).

 ARV per sqft: Shows your ARV divided by property square footage.
-Also checks if comp prices are consistent with each other β warns if they vary by more than 22%, which means the average (ARV) may be unreliable.
+Also checks if comp prices are consistent with each other (on the sqft-adjusted prices, outliers already excluded) β warns if they vary by more than 22%, which means the average (ARV) may be unreliable.

 Stress test (confidence-scaled): What if the resale comes in light?
 The drop scales with comp quality: 10% base at medium confidence, 13% at low confidence (shaky ARV deserves a harder test), 7% at high confidence.
-Contract price, fee, and buyer purchase all stay locked β only the resale drops.
-Base % and the Β±3pt confidence adjustment are both in Settings.
+It's evaluated against the same real buyer basis as the rest of the flip math (see Section 5) β contract price, fee, and repairs stay locked, only the resale drops, and the stressed scenario adds an extra month of holding cost (default 1) since a light resale usually means longer days-on-market.
+A failed stress test caps a GREAT deal at GOOD,

 Deal room breakdown: ARV Γ tier% is the total pie β split three ways between buyer rehab costs, your fee, and the seller's offer.
 Shows a visual bar of how the room is divided.
 If the seller has an asking price, shows whether your fee fits.

-Buyer metrics: All-in cost (purchase + repairs), total cash deployed (+ holding + closing), flip ROI % (gross / all-in), instant equity (ARV minus all-in), and
+Buyer metrics: All-in cost (buyer basis + repairs), total cash deployed (+ holding + closing), flip ROI % (gross / all-in), instant equity (ARV minus all-in), and

-WEAK: Fails 2+ of 3 β hard to assign, auto-downgrades verdict one level
+WEAK: 2+ of the 3 checks fail (net counts as a fail below its 3% marginal floor) β hard to assign, auto-downgrades verdict one level

 13. Buyer Pitch & Offer Script